justinjudefernandes/Attack-Emulation-and-SOC-Investigation-Using-Microsoft-Security-Tools/README.md

 - MITRE ATT&CK Technique: T1059.001 – PowerShell
 - Category: Execution

-Microsoft Defender for Endpoint generated a high-severity alert after detecting suspicious PowerShell-related activity on a Windows 11 endpoint.
+Microsoft Defender for Endpoint generated a high-severity alert after detecting suspicious PowerShell-related activities on a Windows 11 endpoint.
 Investigation revealed that a command was executed to modify a Windows Registry Run key, establishing persistence by configuring an application to launch automatically upon user logon.

 ### Indicators of Compromise (IOCs):
 - Registry Modification: